laarnib/backgroundColorChanger/README.md

-# backgroundColorChanger
+# Background Color Changer
-Changes the background color by clicking a button using HTML, CSS, and Javascript.
+Changes the background color by clicking a button.

 This is my version of Colt Steele's Web Development Bootcamp's Random Color Exercise.